dentarg/auth0-blog/_posts/2016-11-15-a-rundown-of-es6-features.markdown

 Consistency and simplicity can do wonders for readability and maintainability, and this is exactly what iterators, iterables, generators and the `for..of` loop bring to the table.

-### Functions: default arguments and the rest operator
+### Functions: Default Arguments and the Rest Operator
 Functions now support default arguments, simplifying the common pattern of checking whether an argument exists and then setting its value.

 ```javascript